Use this simple calculator to determine your personal savings rate (ratio) for FIRE

-Your personal savings rate is a measure of how much of your personal disposable income is saved rather than spent.
+Your personal savings rate, (or savings ratio) is a measure of how much of your personal disposable income is saved rather than spent.
 It is the ratio of your personal savings divided by disposable income over a given period and is typically written as a percentage.
 Your disposable income should be used to calculate savings rate and this is your total income after all income taxes.

 The higher your savings rate, the stronger your personal financial situation.
 A savings rate of 0% means that you spend all of your income and save none of your income.
 On the other hand, a savings rate of 100% means that you save all of your income and spend none of your income.